liatrio/libotrio-1.0/readme.md

 ### Matching Patterns and Keywords with `hears()`

-In addition to these traditional event handlers, Botkit also provides the `hears()` function, which configures event handlers based on matching specific keywords or phrases in the message text.
+In addition to these traditional event handlers, libotrio also provides the `hears()` function, which configures event handlers based on matching specific keywords or phrases in the message text.
 The hears function works just like the other event handlers, but takes a third parameter which specifies the keywords to match.